Healing & Growth

-Is it time to quiet your busy mind so that you can hear yourself think?
+Therapy can support you in quieting your busy mind so that you can hear yourself think.
 It can be tough to tune into your authentic voice when stress and anxiety get in the way.
 Connecting with friends and loved ones when you are feeling dissatisfied or depressed can be hard too.

-If this resonates, it’s time to make some changes.
-Therapy can be a good place to figure out what you really want to change and how you want to go about it.
-Imagine waking up in the morning without dread, being able to speak your mind without worry about offending someone, and having confidence in your ideas and decisions.
+Imagine waking up in the morning without dread, being able to speak your mind without worry about offending someone, deepening connections, and having confidence in your ideas and decisions.
 It’s possible.

-We will look at various solutions to symptoms that are negatively impacting you, like obsessive thinking, worry, or harsh self-criticism.
-I use mindfulness and self-compassion exercises frequently to help lessen anxiety so that you can relax and rediscover what you are passionate about in life.
+First, we’ll look at various solutions to symptoms that are negatively impacting you, like obsessive thinking, worry, or harsh self-criticism.
+My approach is warm, direct, and interactive.
+We’ll practice mindfulness and self-compassion to help you learn how to lessen anxiety so that you can relax and rediscover what you’re passionate about in life.

-We will explore your history, make plans for change, and celebrate incremental success.
-Just as facing the difficult realities of your history and behavior can be uncomfortable and painful, acknowledging personal growth and building acceptance of self can be celebratory and liberating.
+Along the way, we’ll explore your history, make plans for change, and celebrate incremental success.
+I use EMDR therapy to aid you in processing the past.
+Realistically, it takes patience and a willingness to look at hard stuff which we all have to varying degrees.
+Just as facing the difficult realities of your history can be uncomfortable and painful, acknowledging personal growth and building acceptance of self can be liberating.